What is the issue behind this advocacy campaign?

 What if you only had access to one product or one brand?
 What if the products that you use for your pouching system aren’t sold by the suppliers who win the “bid” with CMS?

-The proposal would restrict you to a limited number of suppliers leading to reduced access and lower quality products jeopardizing your ability to effectively manage your ostomy.
+The ruling will restrict you to a limited number of suppliers leading to reduced access and lower quality products jeopardizing your ability to effectively manage your ostomy.
 You may not be able to get the specific products vital for your health, which could lead to serious health consequences.
 You will lose your freedom of choice.
-Additionally, this proposal would override your healthcare professional’s prescribed treatment plan and disrupt your care.
+Additionally, there is the potential that this could override your healthcare professional’s prescribed treatment plan and disrupt your care.

 How are Ostomy Supplies Currently Covered Under Medicare?